 "I think it's a very natural passage for an artist to specialize like this.
 It certainly is for me.
 I cannot remember not being excited by seeing a bird going about its routine, even a common one like an English Sparrow, or catching a glimpse of a woodchuck hightailing it for its den, or maybe a migrant flock of blackbirds spilling across an October sky.
 The vibrancy and electricity within the natural world, whether it be wildlife or landscape, is something I never tire of.
 In fact the reverse is true.
 My passion for the natural world continues to grow.
 This type of specialized interest affords an artist a lifetime of study of his subject matter".

 Jeff's paintings have been exhibited across the country and around the world including the Society Of Animal Artists annual exhibition and tour as well as the Leigh Yawkey Woodson Art Museum's Birds in Art Exhibit and World Tour.
 His 2002 exhibit "Wildlife, Landscape & Wildlife in Landscape" at the Journey Museum in Rapid City South Dakota was just one of his many one-man exhibitions.
-His paintings have won him numerous national awards including three time winner of the top award at the Kentucky National Wildlife Exhibition, the Society of Animal Artists Elliot Liskin Memorial Award for Representational Painting and the coveted Society Of Animal Artists "Award Of Excellence".
+His paintings have won him numerous national awards including three time winner of the top award at the Kentucky National Wildlife Exhibition, the Society of Animal Artists Elliot Liskin Memorial Award for Representational Painting and two time recipient of the coveted Society Of Animal Artists "Award Of Excellence".